jdougan/siren/README.md

 Being based in REST principles, Siren views the world as a large collection of web resouorces, some of which are represented as Siren Entities.

 The JSON encoding defines a lot implicitly, so a bare reference to an attribute _attr-name_ isn't definitive, so I'm going to use a **EntityName**._attribute-name_ notation when referring to elements of the JSON encoding.
-Entity classes are in boldface with an initial capital (**Entity**), attributes are italicized within initial lowercase (_attrName_), and other types are boldfaced and lowercased (**some-datatype**).
+Entity classes are in boldface with an initial capital (**Entity**), attributes are italicized within initial lowercase (_attr-name_), and other types are boldfaced and lowercased (**some-datatype**).

-The _type_ attribute in the JSON encoding is unclearly defined as it is overloaded several different ways:
+The _type_ attribute in the JSON encoding is unclearly defined as its semantics are overloaded several different ways:

 * **Link**._type_ means encoding type to expect in GET response body
 * **Action**._type_ means encoding type to put in request body
 * **Field**._type_ means the HTML 5 field type (both interpreting the Field.value and validation...like a schema)

-For clarity this model splits _type_ into 3 attributes and will rely on the mappings to change the names as necessary for compatibility.
+For clarity this model splits _type_ into 3 attributes and will rely on the mappings to generae the right names as necessary for the JSON encoding.

 * _req-enctype_ (**Action**._type_)
 * _resp-enctype_ (**Link**._type_)
 * _field-schema_ (**Field**._type_)

 #### Commentary
 > The _value_ and _properties_ attributes need clarification of the type of their values.
-They are listed here as **jdata**, but could conceiveably be interpreted as **opaque-data**
+They are listed here as **jdata**, but could conceiveably be interpreted as **opaque-data**.
+Is the representation capability of **jdata** accidental or core?
+If I were to make an XML serialization, would the properties look more like json or just be arbitrary XML data?
+Answer: After loking at the github issues, it appears to be core, adding that to the sexpr repn.

 > The elements values for the collection attributes _action_ and _fields_ have uniquness requirements with regards to _name_.
 Is this core, tentative or incidental?
 If it is core would modelling using using a **dict** of (_name_, value)make sense?
 > Should the collection attributes be modelled as annotated relations?
 It might help in dealing with uniqueness requirements.
 OTOH, If we think of the _actions_ and _fields_ as subcomponent relations, where the children are never shared, we don't have to manage the _name_ uniqueness in a global sense.

 > The _links_ relation may be best modelled as the same.
 The subentities in _entities_ are a bit harder though , as they are already either full **Entity** or attenuated shadows of the same.

-> An odd observation: all the entity collection name are plural, except _class_.
+> An oddity: all the entity collection name are plural, except _class_.

+> With _type_ split, we could potentially put _resp-enctype_ on **Action** which might help clients trying to search for compatible actions.

+> Might be useful to specify that the **Field**s and such are only specified to work with the _req-enctype_ values "application/x-www-form-urlencoded" and "multipart/form-data", thus opening up space for later aditions.

+> My inclination is to specify "MUST IGNORE" as the primary affordance for expansions.
+It has failure cases, but it has worked pretty well for HTTP.
+OTOH, HTTP does have a verison number in the request.

 ### Model Attribute Types